ploki/yanapack/README.md

 The result of the simulation is dumped to the standard output

-It is also possible to spawn a shell with the simulation just run and issue custom commands to control the output
+It is also possible to spawn a shell with the simulation just run and issue custom formulae to control the output

 ``` bash
 $ ./yanapack -p 3 -F 1 -T 5 -n circuits/Splifftown4000XL.cir -s